microsoft/vscode/extensions/typescript-language-features/web/README.md

   - then the response body is mapped over location.file >> client.toResource >> fromTextSpan
   - toResource has isWeb support, as well as (now unused) inMemoryResourcePrefix support
   - so I can just redo whatever that did and it'll be fine

-### Final

-- [ ] put files one level down from virtual root
-- [ ] think about implementing all the other ServerHost methods
-  - also copy details from previous implementation (although it's syntax-only so only covers part)
-- [ ] organise webServer.ts into multiple files

 ### Done
 - [x] need to update 0.2 -> 0.7.* API (once it's working properly)